Menu Close

 Historical Context

-• Claudius Ptolemy: Ptolemy lived during the 2nd century CE and was a prominent figure in the field of astronomy, mathematics, and geography.
+• Claudius Ptolemy: Ptolemy lived during the 2nd century CE.
+He was a prominent figure in the field of astronomy.
+He was also notable in mathematics and geography.
 His Geographia compiled the geographical knowledge of the Greco-Roman world, providing instructions on how to construct maps using various projections.

 • Influence: Ptolemy’s projections, including the first, had a profound impact on later cartography.
-Medieval and Renaissance mapmakers in Europe rediscovered his work, leading to the creation of maps that shaped European understanding of the world during the Age of Exploration.
+Medieval and Renaissance mapmakers in Europe rediscovered his work.
+This led to the creation of maps that shaped European understanding of the world during the Age of Exploration.

 Nuremberg Chronicle – 1493